 Most people continue to suffer from their fructan or galactan intolerance for the rest of their lives.
 Fortunately, it is easy to live with, as long as you know what things to take into consideration to prevent symptoms as much as possible.

 Our bodies normally don’t produce an enzyme in the small intestine that can break down fructans and galactans.
-As a result, they end up in the large intestine where they are fermented.
-When this fermentation process causes symptoms, such as with fructans or galactans intolerance, taking supplements with enzymes may be a good option.
+As a result, they end up in the large intestine, where they are fermented.
+When this fermentation process causes symptoms, such as with a fructan or galactan intolerance, taking supplements with enzymes may be a good option.

 Certain enzymes, such as the enzyme Alpha Galactosidase, have the ability to break down oligosaccharides such as fructans and galactans.
 The smaller carbohydrate molecules created in the process can be properly digested.
 If you take this enzyme in supplement form with your meals, you can digest the fructans and galactans better.
 If you have questions about these supplements it is advisable to consult a dietitian.

-Our product for fructan- and galactan intolerance fibractase forte, helps with the digestion of fructans and galactans, for example in grains, legums and cruciferous vegetables.
+Our product for fructan- and galactan intolerance fibractase forte (1200), helps with the digestion of fructans and galactans, for example in grains, legumes, and cruciferous vegetables.